Seteco/Somorrostro/Performance-monitoring,-scaled-properly.md

 6. netdata is very efficient: just 2% of a single core is required and some RAM, and you can actually control how much of both you want to allocate to it.

-7. netdata dashboards can be multi-server (check: [http://my-netdata.io](http://my-netdata.io)) - your browser connects to each the netdata server directly.
+7. netdata dashboards can be multi-server (check: [http://my-netdata.io](http://my-netdata.io)) - your browser connects to each netdata server directly.

 So, using netdata, your monitoring infrastructure is embedded on each server, limiting significantly the need of additional resources. netdata is very resource efficient and utilizes server resources that already exist and are spare (on each server).

 Of course, there are a few issues that need to be addressed with this approach:

-1. The database
+1. We need an index of all netdata installations we have
+2. We need a place to handle notifications and alarms
+3. We need a place to save statistics of past performance

+We have already working on them:

+## registry

+Netdata v1.2.0 includes a **registry**.
+The registry solves the problem of maintaining a list of all the netdata installations we have.
+It does this transparently, without any configuration.
+It tracks the netdata servers your web browser has visited and bookmarks them at the `my-netdata` menu.

+Every netdata can be a registry.
+You can use the global one we provided for free, or pick one of your netdata servers and turn it to a registry for your network.

+The netdata registry is very efficient: 50.000 to 100.000 registry queries per second per core, depending on the speed of your processor (50.000 is on a celeron J1900).
+So, a single netdata should be able to handle the registry load of the whole world!